victore/victorgu/content/about/index.md

 showpagemeta = false
 +++

-Hello, this 0.1 version of my website is deployed on Golang! : ) using Hugo & the beautiful hugo-goa theme.
-This code is living on Google App engine.
+Hello, this is the 0.1 version of my website.
+It's served by Golang using Hugo and the beautiful hugo-goa theme.
+I choose App Engine to run this web because I want to play with Google Cloud Platform. : )

-Salud!
+Salute!